KrishnakanthYachareni/personal-website/content/projects/whatsappChatAnalysis.md

 ---

 WhatsApp has a functionality that enables us to download the conversation logs of individual and group chats.
 This application needs exported WhatsApp log file.
 It show us total unique messages sent per person in the group, contribution of each member of the chat room by their chat, total count of words sent per person in the group.
-Internally It does Preprocessing (prepares the CSV from raw chat) for Natural Language Processing.
+Internally It does Pre-processing (prepares the CSV from raw chat) for Natural Language Processing.